usnistgov/FIPS201/_FIPS201/frontend.md

 - an electronic image of the right iris;
 - one or two fingerprint biometric templates for on-card  one-to-one comparison;
 - a symmetric card authentication key for supporting physical access applications; and
-- a symmetric PIV Card Application Administration key associated with the card management system.
+- a symmetric PIV Card Application administration key associated with the card management system.

 In addition to the above, other data elements are specified in [[SP 800-73]](../_Appendix/references.md#ref-SP-800-73).